 Almost all of the 114 responding schools indicated they provide information about counseling and psychological services available on campus (Figure 7), close to the 99% (n=119) of schools in 2021 that reported notifying students of these services.
-While this resource is vitally important, it may not be one that LGBTQ+ students feel comfortable using unless they know they can specifically receive LGBTQ+-friendly services.
-19 Just over one-quarter of responding schools (n=30) also provide information about local counseling providers who are LGBTQ+-friendly, similar to the 22% (n=26) who reported providing this information in 2021.

-Most schools provide information at orientation about LGBTQ+ student organizations (n=105), and just under half (n=54) inform students about LGBTQ+ campus centers (Figure 7).
+While this resource is vitally important, it may not be one that LGBTQ+ students feel comfortable and just under half (n=54) inform students about LGBTQ+ campus centers (Figure 7).
 Fewer than one-quarter of schools (n=26) share information about LGBTQ+ associations in the community, slightly fewer than the 31% (n=37) of responding schools in 2021 that shared this information.
 Interestingly, significantly more private law schools (32%) than public law schools (11%) share information about these local associations with students.
 Simply providing a list of community resources, relatively low-hanging fruit for schools that do not already do so, could make a big difference to LGBTQ+ students.